rust-lang/rfcs/text/0000-target-tier-policy.md

-- If a tier 3 target shows no signs of activity and has not built for some time, and removing it would improve the quality of the Rust codebase, we may post a PR to remove it; any such PR will be CCed to people who have previously worked on the platform, to check potential interest.
+- If a tier 3 target shows no signs of activity and has not built for some time, and removing it would improve the quality of the Rust codebase, we may post a PR to remove it; any such PR will be CCed to people who have previously worked on the target, to check potential interest.

 ## Tier 2 target policy